Celebrating Jean O'Reilly Barlow

 To learn more about Jean & Interi, please visit our website or follow us on social.

-To read about Jean’s story, visit her feature on the Independent.
+To read about Jean’s story, visit her feature on The Irish Independent.

 Love you Jean!
 Happy Birthday!
 Angelina